KohaILS/koha-manual-zh-cn/source/images.rst

 .. |patronagelimit| image:: images/patrons/patronagelimit.png
 				:alt: Warning 'The following fields are wrong.
 Please fix them.
 Patron's age is incorrect for their category.
 Ages allowed are 5-17.'

+.. |mergepatrons-compare| image:: images/patrons/mergepatrons-compare.png
+				:alt: The compare screen shows both patron files next to each other with differences highlighted

 ..
 POINT OF SALE

 ..
 REPORTS